Rellotscrewdriver/my-project-template/CONTRIBUTING.md

 ## 4. Initialization lists

-Initialization lists should be vertical.
+Initialization lists should be horizontal.
 This will allow for more easily readable diffs.
 The initialization colon should be indented and in its own line along with first argument.
 The rest of the arguments should be indented too and have the comma prepended.

 ```c++
 myClass::myClass(int a, int b, int c, int d) : m_a {a}, m_b {b}, m_c {c}, m_d {d}{